klesh/vue-crop/README.md

 # VueCrop
-VueCrop is a lightweight cropping component less than 250 lines of code all in a single file, no external dependency, and yet, still, provides suffient functionalities for photo cropping
+VueCrop is a lightweight cropping component less than 250 lines of code all in a single file, no external dependency, and yet still, provides suffient functionalities for photo cropping

 # Demo